att-circ-contrl/SynchBox/README.md

 * To build release packages for all of the I/O SynchBox's hardware components and peripherals, type "`make hwpkgs`".
-Board fabrication files, meshes, and various documentation files are left in the subprojects' "`packages`" directories.
+Board fabrication files, meshes, and various documentation files are left in subfolders in the "`packages`" directory.

 ## Remarks